Things to do in Mallorca

 How to get to Mallorca?

-The best way to get to Mallorca is by flying into Palma de Mallorca airport, although if you have time, and would like to, you could also catch the ferry departing from Valencia and Denia.
+The best way to get to Mallorca is by flying into Palma de Mallorca airport, with a few ferries traveling from the mainland as an option as well!

 Where to stay in Mallorca?